WeblateOrg/weblate/docs/admin/install.rst

 Authentication setup has been changed and some internal modules have changed name, please adjust your :file:`settings.py` to match that (consult :file:`settings_example.py` for correct values).

+Also please note that there are several new requirements, see :ref:`requirements` for more details.

 .. _pootle-migration: